Rafucho25/numeric-keyboard-amazfit-devices/README.md

 ## How it works

 * The constructor accept one parameter: the coordinate "y" of the keyboard(default is 40) this is for example if you want to display something before the keyboard you can.
+* You can use the file example.js(put in the page folder) to see the keyboard in action

 ## How to use